poissonconsulting/tuv-x/docs/source/configuration.rst

 ^^^^^^^^^^^^^

-This profile type loads profile data from a text file where the data is extected to be space-separated with the first column being the grid-point value and the second column being the value of the profile at that grid-point.
+This profile type loads profile data from a text file where the data is expected to be space-separated with the first column being the grid-point value and the second column being the value of the profile at that grid-point.
 Any number of header lines can be included at the top of the file